The MIR | Clarification of Terms

 Hyperphantasia

-The opposite of aphantasia, hyperphantasia describes an extremely vivid and lifelike ability to visualise mental images.
+The opposite of aphantasia, hyperphantasia describes an ability to form extremely vivid mental imagery.
 Defined by Francis Galton, it has been recognised since 1880.
+Iriginally encompassing visual imagery, it is now applied across all mental imagery modalities.
 People with hyperphantasia may experience imagery as intensely as real perception.
 Around 10-15% of the population is estimated to have visual hyperphantasia.

 Hypnagogic Hallucination